zorem/customizer-framework/README.md

 - `show` : Use the value 'true' to indicate that the field should be displayed.
 - `option_type` : Set this to 'array' if you want to store the option value in an array with a key based on the ID.
 - `unique_key` : The unique key is employed to store the option value when the `option_name` and `option_key` arguments are not provided.
-- `default` : Use the value to set default when  user come first time on customizer.
+- `default` : Use the store value to set default when user come first time on customizer.
 - `type` : This argument refers to the type of field or option

 <pre><code>//Header Controls